CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 So now we need to send the request is our backend service.
 This is missing logic, so we will want to step down to unit tests to add it.
 How will it work?

-- The `NewRestarantForm` component will dispatch an asynchronous Redux action
+- The `NewRestarantForm` component will dispatch an asynchronous Redux action.
-- The action will call a function in our API client
+- The action will call a function in our API client.
-- The API client will make an HTTP `POST` request
+- The API client will make an HTTP `POST` request.

 ## Unit Testing the Component